 If you and your family would rather go camping by a river instead of the beach, but still want to bring your four-legged friend along, then consider the New River Water Trail, which allows dogs to roam and swim leash-free.
 Plus, the New River Trail State Park has public boat landings and campgrounds that are also pet-friendly. // Throughout Giles County

-Also located in Cape Charles, Kiptopeke State Park has a designated pet-friendly beach, open for leased dogs to play around in at any time of the day.
-The camping area, lodges and the cabins at the park are also dog-friendly.
+Also located in Cape Charles, Kiptopeke State Park has a designated pet-friendly beach, open for leashed dogs to play around in at any time of the day.
+The camping area, lodges, and the cabins at the park are also dog-friendly.
 Even better?
-The park has plenty of dog-friendly trails too for extra-long walks and time spent with your favorite pet. // 3540 Kiptopeke Drive, Cape Charles
+The park has plenty of dog-friendly trails too for extra-long walks and time spent with your favorite pet. // 3540 Kiptopeke Dr., Cape Charles

 This beach is close to home in Stafford County and is a popular location for families and their dogs wanting to have fun on the Potomac River.
-Dogs are allowed on the shoreline and to swim in the water too. // 2846 Brooke Road, Stafford
+Dogs are allowed on the shoreline and to swim in the water, too. // 2846 Brooke Rd., Stafford

-A daytrip to Leesylvania State Park is doable for all Northern Virginians, as it’s located just a little south in Woodbridge.
-The sandy strip of shoreline at the park welcomes all dogs, as long as the leash is no longer than 6 feet. // 2001 Daniel K Ludwig Drive, Woodbridge
+A day trip to Leesylvania State Park is doable for all Northern Virginians, as it’s located just a little south in Woodbridge.
+The sandy strip of shoreline at the park welcomes all dogs, as long as the leash is no longer than 6 feet. // 2001 Daniel K. Ludwig Dr., Woodbridge

 For more travel itineraries and pet-friendly content, subscribe to our Travel and Pets newsletters.